Gincoolwant/plusleague/README.md

 + Filter matches by month, team, or venue.
 + Added Matches as events to Your Google/IOS Calendar.
 + Customize the user name and avatar.
++ Small amount of donation to the developer.
 ### Admin Privileges
 + Capability to list or delist schedules.
 + Viewing a list of all registered users.